xlsi/Self-Driving-Related-Images-Classfification---From-MLP-To-Pretrained-ResNet/README.md

 # Self-Driving-Related-Images-Classfification---From-MLP-To-Pretrained-ResNet
 This image classification task uses deep learning models, from basic MLP to unpretrained ResNet to pretrained ResNet, which is an overall process covering data collection to model training.

+**Our Findings and Thoughts**
+* MLP has a low accuracy.
+And it can be deduced that it is maybe because MLP does not have a translation or rotational invariance.
+* Unpretrained ResNet has a higher accuracy limit than MLP.
+However, it takes too many epochs to train it without pretrained CNN layers.
+Within 10 epochs, the max training accuracy and the max test accuracy are no more than 70 %, which is relatively slow.
+We can see that unpretrained ResNet performs badly on a such small dataset, also it is time-consuming.
-We can see that unpretrained ResNet performs badly on a such small dataset, and its accuracy is almost 35%, which nearly equals the rate at which we randomly guess the image class.
-On the contrary, pretrained ResNet performs pretty well, and its accuracy got 93% even with only around 9000 training data.
-It shows the power of transfer learning on a small dataset on a computer vision task.
+* The pretrained CNN model shows a very satisfying result.
+Within 10 epochs, both training accuracy and test accuracy reach more than 90% and are almost converged.
+It shows the power of transfer learning on such a small dataset in computer vision tasks.

 I hope you find this helpful!